phrbmr/BeginnerPythonProjects/README.md

 # BeginnerPythonProjects
-12 Beginner Python Projects based on the freeCodeCamp developed by Kylie Ying
+12 Beginner Python Projects based on the @freeCodeCamp developed by Kylie Ying (@kying18)

 * **Projects**